cloudberrydb/cloudberrydb/depends/README.md

 ## Using Conan

 The simplest way to run Conan is to run the command `conan install --build=missing` from this directory.
-It will read the conanfile.txt and copy the dependant files into the directory structure rooted here.
+It will read the conanfile.txt and copy the dependent files into the directory structure rooted here.

 Some packages may have pre-built binaries for specific operating system (e.g ORCA 2.32.0 has binaries built for Linux).
 If you are trying to install on a system and run into problems with `conan install` and see an error similar too: